jspenguin2017/uBlockProtector/notes/issue-reporter.md

 # Privacy Policy for Quick Issue Reporter

-This Privacy Policy (the "Policy") applies to the Quick Issue Reporter (the "Tool") published and distributed by @jspenguin2017 (the "Author").
+This Privacy Policy (the "Policy") only applies to the latest unmodified production build of the Quick Issue Reporter (the "Tool") published and distributed by `@jspenguin2017` (the "Author").
-The Author has little control over forks of the Tool so the Policy may not apply to them.
-Furthermore, the Policy only applies to latest unmodified production builds of the Tool.

 The Tool allows you to quickly report issues related to Nano Adblocker and Nano Defender (the "Projects") you encounter when browsing the Internet.